-Her Excellency Sheikha Al Mayassa Bint Hamad bin Khalifa Al Thani is the Chairperson of Qatar Museums, the Qatar Leadership Center, the Doha Film Institute and is recognized as a leader in the fields of informal and formal education in Qatar.
-Serving her country in a multiple of fields – from culture, leadership, philanthropy and education she has been able to facilitate conversations across borders and fields.
+Her Excellency Sheikha Al Mayassa bint Hamad bin Khalifa Al Thani is the Chairperson of Qatar Museums, the Qatar Leadership Center, the Doha Film Institute and is recognized as a leader in the fields of informal and formal education in Qatar.
+Serving her country in these capacities, she continues to initiate conversations about culture, leadership, philanthropy and education across borders and fields.
 Through her public work, she is building an exciting future for Qatar in which creativity holds a central place.
-As a public servant, her objective is to invest in Qatar’s local community, and celebrate Qatar’s diversity using the visual arts as a vehicle for communication.
+As a public servant, her objective is to nurture Qatar’s local community, as well as to celebrate Qatar’s diversity through the visual arts as a vehicle for communication.
 Her interests are focused on human development, cultural regionalism and economic growth, and how culture can act as a catalyst for education, dialogue and exchange.

 Mohammad al-Asad, Founding Director, Center for the Study of the Built Environment (CSBE), Amman, Jordan